 Cover the bowl and refrigerate the masa for an hour or so, then return it to the mixmaster.
 Beat it again, adding more broth if necessary to make a soft dough.

 It should not stick to your fingers, and you should be able to form a smooth ball of masa.
+It should float in a bowl of cold water.
 If it’s too sticky, add a little masa.